Facebook is changing its name to Meta

 While the ways in which we'll interact with this platform are still coming together, the demos we saw showed seamless connectivity between Facebook's apps like Messenger and Oculus VR devices.

-None of Facebook's apps like Messenger or Instagram have changed their names or descriptions to reflect the new direction for the company, but we're watching carefully to see what changes on Facebook's site in the next few hours.
+None of Facebook's apps like Messenger or Instagram have changed their names or descriptions to reflect the new direction for the company, but we have discovered the @Meta Twitter handle and a Meta.com web address that redirects to a Facebook landing page.

 Analysis: This is a pivotal point in Facebook's history